-Many people still believe that the purpose of business is make a profit, that financial success is the ultimate measure of business success.
+Many leaders still believe that profit – or financial performance – is the ultimate measure of business success.
 But at what expense?

 The ammonia from the chickens’ waste products makes going outside unbearable when the wind blows in a specific direction.
 The ammonia causes irritation and health problems to people.
 When the waste products are flushed from the factory floor, they run off into nearby streams and waterways, and kill the aquatic life.
-These are the costs that don’t make it into the companies’ financial statements, costs that communities and the environment pay (now and in the future) to subsidise those profits.
+These are the costs that don’t make it into the companies’ financial statements. these are the costs that communities and the environment pay (now and in the future) to subsidise the companies’ profits.

-There are still many companies that don’t take responsibility for the lifecycle of the products they make.
-Electronic appliances like toasters and video players and outdated laptop computers often aren’t able to be recyclabled.
+From an environmental perspective, there are still many companies that don’t take responsibility for the life-cycle of the products they make, as it does affect profit.
+Electronic appliances, like toasters and video players and outdated laptop computers, often aren’t able to be recycled.
 And no-one wants to reuse them when they can buy the latest and greatest for next to nothing.
 So they become land fill.

 If human endeavours like business don’t exist to make the world a better place, can we really judge them as successful?
 How can people enjoy the rewards of high profits when others have had to suffer to make those profits possible?

-TAKE ACTION: Is your strategy based on just one or two stakeholders’ values?
+Is your strategy based on just one or two stakeholders’ values?
 Who or what else is affected by your business?
-As a starting point, think about shareholders, customers, employees, suppliers or partners, local communities and the environment.by
+As a starting point, think about shareholders, customers, employees, suppliers or partners, local communities and the environment.

 Connect with Stacey